monsterkodi/ko/md/notes.md

 # todo/ideas

+- search word on alt click and not a func or class
 - cheat sheet
 - handle unsaved changes somehow when closing windows
+- fix command-left switching multiple cursors from 0 to first word and vice versa (lines with only spaces are inverted)
 - fix commandlist switching sides when other side is smaller
 - limit size of range for bracket matching
 - term: auto cd to pkg dir when file loaded?